China–South Korea relations: Effect of THAAD on South Korea's economy

 With South Korea's decision in 2017 to accept the deployment of THAAD in the country, although China's government shied away from formal sanctions and measures, it has urged its citizens through official media to express their displeasure and ill will at South Korea over the move.
 Chinese citizens were allowed to gather to protest.
 The news media has reported of citizen boycotts of South Korean products like Hyundai cars, of South Korean goods being removed from supermarket shelves, and tourists and travel companies canceling trips to South Korea.

 South Korean conglomerate Lotte Group became a particular focus.
 Lotte had agreed to an exchange of land, a golf course in Seongju, with the South Korean government that will be used for the THAAD deployment.
 In addition to a consumer boycott of Lotte stores in China, municipal authorities suddenly discovered that Lotte stores and factories to be in contravention of fire safety regulations and other local ordinances which has resulted in the closure of 75 out of 99 Lotte supermarkets.

 March sales of Hyundai and its sister brand Kia Motors in China plunged 52 per cent from a year earlier to 72,000 vehicles, the lowest level since 2014.
 Chinese tourism also dropped 39.4% (compared to March 2016) in March.
 Opinion polls conducted in South Korea found less favorable perceptions of China.

 To relieve the economic strain the informal Chinese sanctions placed on South Korea, president Moon promised “three No-s,” saying that he would not participate in the US missile defense system, that he was not considering the additional deployment of THAAD, and that Japan-US-Korea security cooperation would not develop into a military alliance.

 Culture

 Korean culture, singers, actors and dancers are popular with Chinese youth because of the development of the internet and export of Korean cultural content.
-After the THAAD dispute took place, a "Korea limitation order" (限韩令) was placed upon Hallyu.
+After the 2017 THAAD deployment, a "Korea limitation order" (限韩令) was placed upon Hallyu.
 In China, Hallyu cultural events were canceled, Korean actors had to quit from their works and limited Korean media could be exported to China.
 The ban was lifted soon after, and relations cooled.

+In 2024, Koreans expressed anger after learning that China's Jilin Province had designated the cooking method for dolsot bibimbap, a variation of the traditional Korean dish bibimbap, as part of its regional cultural heritage.
+The move, made in 2021, was viewed by many in South Korea as cultural appropriation and encroachment by China, as the designation described the dish as originating from the ethnic Korean Joseonjok community in China.
+The revelation sparked widespread criticism online, with many accusing Beijing of repeatedly claiming Korean cultural elements as its own.